 “People with autism experience levels of sensory perception that most of us wouldn’t know or understand,” Dr. O’Connor said.
-“It overloads them, so they engage in behaviors that distract them.
+“It overloads them, so they engage in behaviours that distract them.
 Exercise gives them the same benefits but it doesn’t have the negative social connotations.”

-Swimming Benefits for Autistic Children
+Swimming Benefits for Children with Autism

 Now that we know how swimming relates to autism, let’s talk about how it helps!